VictoriaShalabaeva/italian-cuisine-app/README.md

 4. [Flask:](https://flask.palletsprojects.com/en/2.0.x/)

-   Flask was used as a framework to develope a web application.
+   Flask was used as a framework to develop a web application.

 5. [Jinja:](https://jinja.palletsprojects.com/en/3.0.x/)